crates/Doctor/README.md

 ```
 C-ws       split current window horizontally (alternative :split)
-C-ws a.txt create a a.txt file and start editing

 C-wv       split current window vertically (alternative :vsplit)
 C-ww       jump to next window
 ```

 ```
-C-w h      jump left from current window
+C-w h      jump from current window to window on the left
-C-w j      jump below from current window
+C-w j      jump from current window to window on below
-C-w k      jump above from current window
+C-w k      jump from current window to window on above
-C-w l      jump left from current window
+C-w l      jump from current window to window on left
-C-w t      jump to window on the top
+C-w t      jump to top most left window
-C-w b      jump to window on the bottom
+C-w b      jump to bottom most right window
 ```
 ```
 C-wq       close current window
-:close     ditto
+:close     same as above
 :only      close windows other than current
 ```
 ```